magento-hackathon/Tracker/README.md

 **Project status: Pre-alpha** (Brain-Storming)

-Core Features Tasks (or what is really necesssary in this system)
+Core Features Tasks
 ------

+"what is really necesssary in this system and should be implented first"

   1 Ticket handling -> made by YOU?

-Features Collection (currently unpriorized) [inspired by ...]
+Features Collection
 ------

+"currently unpriorized"
+In brackets: inspired by ...

   - Multi Projects Capability [Mantis]
   - Time tracking [Mantis]
   - Calendar